adamdeprince/bsort/submission.md

 # Optimizations:

-There are a few optimizations you cam make.
+There are a few optimizations you can make.
 For recursive calls the sort function will eventually be asked to sort a very small number of rows.
 This will work, but on modern hardware its more efficient to switch to a shell sort when the size of the row collection to sort drops below about 1000.

 Row swapping can be optimized somewhat to reduce the number of memory copies in half.
 Instead of swapping two rows each pass, a note of what row will be swapped can be pushed onto a stack.
 When the stack his a predefined limit, controllable by the `-s` flag in bsort, it is unrolled and records are 'rolled' from one to the next.
 So a->b, b->c, c->d, d->e, e->a instead of performing individual swaps.
 This saves CPU which improves the power consumption somewhat, but it's necessary to implement the core algorithm.